gclen/abcs-of-data-science/_posts/2020-03-01-c-is-for-clustering.md

 The simple definition of clustering “find similar groups of stuff” sounds fairly simple at the surface.
 If you think about it a bit more you’ll realize that there are a number of questions that need to be answered:

 1. _How do you define similarity?_ In every clustering algorithm you need to specify a way of measuring the distance between two points.
 This is often referred to as a __distance metric__.
 As you would expect, points are similar if they are close together (the distance between them is small) and less similar the farther apart they are.
-There are many kinds of distance metrics, which I will touch on in later blog posts.
+There are many kinds of distance metrics, and choosing the right wone depends on your data.
+For more about distance metrics see ["E is for Embeddings"]({{ site.baseurl }}/blog/e-is-for-embeddings) and ["J is for Jaccard Metric"]({{ site.baseurl }}/blog/j-is-for-jaccard).
 2. _Does every point need to belong to a group?
 Can a point belong to multiple groups?_ The answers to these questions depend on the algorithm.
 In some cases, points can only belong to one group.
 This is known as __hard clustering__.
 In other cases they have a probability associated with being part of a cluster.
 This is known as __soft clustering__ (or fuzzy clustering).
 Some clustering algorithms will force every point into a group (whether it belongs in there or not), while others will just label those points as outliers/noise.

 ### Types of clustering methods